-Emily May raising money for Sisters Camelot
+Emily May is raising money for Sisters Camelot.

 Our mobile kitchen offers free community meals and delicious learning opportunities.